 Architect: Neave Brown

-This two-bedroom ex-Local Authority duplex with large balcony is located on the iconic Alexandra & Ainsworth Estate in St John’s Wood.
-Built between 1972-1978 to a design by the revered Modernist architect Neave Brown, the development has been given a rare Grade II* listing by English Heritage in recognition of its architectural significance.
+This two-bedroom ex-Local Authority upper duplex is located on the iconic Alexandra & Ainsworth Estate in St John’s Wood.
+Built in the late 1960s to a design by the revered Modernist architect Neave Brown, the development has been given a rare Grade II* listing by English Heritage in recognition of its architectural significance.